learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 > If you didn't exit the Rails console before adding the new Cheese#summary
 > method, you can get the console to reload all your code by running `reload!`.

-It should return the summary value of the last cheese we created: `"Cheese: $8"`.
+It should return the summary value of the last cheese we created: `"Limburger:
+$8"`.

 As you may have noticed, we did not have to create a controller, route, view, etc. in order to get the `Cheese` model working.
 The data aspect of the